Chapter 12 Introduction to Excel

 Introduction

-Excel is a spreadsheet program, which can be used to:
+Excel is a spreadsheet program and can be used for the following:

 Each Excel file is considered a workbook.
 Each workbook has one or more worksheets.
 When the user opens Excel, the Excel Start Screen appears (Figure 1).
 The user can open an existing workbook, select a template, or select a new workbook.
 To select a blank worksheet, use the keyboard shortcut keys (Ctrl + N).